 Final Thoughts

+If you’re earning income as a business, not just a hobby or job, then yes.
+You need an ABN.
 It keeps you compliant with ATO rules, builds credibility and opens the door to opportunities like GST registration, grants, and business banking.